srayan00/srayan00.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year Ph.D. student in Statistics at the University of Michigan advised by [Ambuj Tewari](https://www.ambujtewari.com/).
+I am a fourth year Ph.D. student in Statistics at the University of Michigan advised by [Ambuj Tewari](https://www.ambujtewari.com/).
 Prior to attending the University of Michigan, I earned my Bachelor's degree in Computer Science and Applied Statistics from Purdue University, where I worked with [Denny Yu](https://engineering.purdue.edu/YuGroup) on building machine learning models for healthcare ergonomics application.
 During my undergraduate studies, I was a research fellow at the University of California, Berkeley, where I worked with [Jiantao Jiao](https://people.eecs.berkeley.edu/~jiantao/index.html) on continual learning algorithms.

 My research interests lie in developing AI safety methods for pre-trained machine learning models.
 I have worked on developing rejectors that identify uncertain parts of a sequence prediction, enabling experts to fill in the gaps.
 Additionally, I have explored robust decision-making using uncertain machine learning predictions.
-I am currently working on applying these methods to tackle challenges in protein design to improve the reliability of these predictions.
+I am currently working on applying these methods to tackle challenges in solving PDEs to improve the reliability of these predictions.

 In Submission
 ======